Aman-Poddar1603/Certificates/README.md

 Adding to a growing collection that reflects my commitment to continuous learning and applied excellence in data analytics.

 Whether it's connecting Power BI dashboards to SQL queries or optimizing performance with advanced techniques, I’m excited to put this knowledge into action across my projects.

+                                             ************************************

+I’m excited to share that I have successfully completed the 30 Days of Python with AI Projects certification.

+This journey was not just about learning Python syntax, but also about applying it in real-world AI-based projects — from automation to intelligent problem-solving.
+It helped me strengthen my foundations in Python and also explore how Artificial Intelligence can be integrated into practical solutions.

 Thanks for stopping by!